lem-project/lem-project.github.io/content/en/usage/usage.md

 To switch windows (aka splits of a screen), use `C-x o` ('o' letter) or `M-o`.

-To switch to the previously active window, use `M-x switch-to-last-focused-window`, which is not bound to a key by default.
+To switch to the previously active window, use `Alt-x switch-to-last-focused-window`, which is not bound to a key by default.